Jac-Zac/paleofetch-mac-prettier/README.md

 - Install one of the [`Nerd Fonts`](https://github.com/ryanoasis/nerd-fonts) if you haven't already

+- To install the same font i use:

+    ```brew install font-inconsolata-lgc-nerd-font```
+    > Then set that as your terminal font

 ##### Step by step instruction

 1. Cloning and moving into the directory